eed3si9n/herding-cats/docs/05/b.md

   {_.landRight(4)} >>= {_.landLeft(-1)} >>= {_.landRight(-2)}
 ```

 It works.
-Take time to understand this example, because this example
+Take time to understand this example because this example
 highlights what a monad is.

 1. First, `pure` puts `Pole(0, 0)` into a default context: `Pole(0, 0).some`.